AryPratap/Semantic-Search-Assignment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 There are pre-existing libraries like FAISS, which offers similarity search over vector embeddings.
-This projects deals with the implementation similar semantic search from scratch.
+This projects deals with the implementation of semantic search over vector embeddings from scratch.

 ### Code structure
 ```